-Barnwell, a Democrat, was a senator from South Carolina from 1850 to 1851.
+Barnwell was a senator from South Carolina and was a Democrat.
+He served from 1850 to 1851.

-He was previously the representative for South Carolina's 2nd congressional district (1831-1833; Nullifier); and the representative for South Carolina's 2nd congressional district (1829-1831; Jackson).
+He was previously the representative for South Carolina’s 2nd congressional district as a Nullifier from 1831 to 1833; and the representative for South Carolina’s 2nd congressional district as a Jackson from 1829 to 1831.

 From Jun 1850 to Dec 1850, Barnwell missed 55 of 240 roll call votes, which is 22.9%.
 This is worse than the median of 19.0% among the lifetime records of senators serving in Dec 1850.
 The chart below reports missed votes over time.